DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Natlang/Combination Block.md

 Inside an [[MGS Natlang]] [[script block]], some [[actions]] can be **combined** with their associated definition [[Block|block]].
 In other words, you can "call" a [[dialogs|dialog]] or [[serial dialogs|serial dialog]] and define it in place.

-For combination blocks of all types, a dialog name ([[String]] is optional.
+For combination blocks of all types, a dialog name ([[string]]) is optional.
 Omitting dialog names is recommended to keep things clean.

 Blocks that can be combined: